ryman1/keeweb-wiki/FAQ.md

 Q: What is offline?
 A: A web page cannot open files from your filesystem, so they are cached.
 When you open an offline file, cached state will be used.

-Q: What will happen if I change password in offline?
-A: For now, you have to re-open this file on other KeeWeb instances, this is already fixed in upcoming v0.6 release.

 Q: Can I change the file while it's open in this app as local file?
 A: You can change but the changes will be overwritten, there will be no notification.
 This may be changed in future releases.